mcampbell508/mcampbell508.github.io/resume/resume.md

 ----

 >>>
-I am a highly dedicated and extremely hard-working web developer with 3 years commercial development experience working with the Laravel framework.
+I am a highly dedicated and extremely hard-working web developer with 5 years commercial development experience working with PHP (Laravel) and tools like Ansible, Docker and Terraform.
 I graduated with a 2:1 in BSc (Hons) Computing at Plymouth University in September 2013.
 >>>

 ----